stevleibelt/General_Howtos/configuration_management/ansible/general.md

 ## import vs include

-* import - static
+* import - static (inheritance is working fine for tags)
-* include - dynamic
+* include - dynamic (you have to explicitly apply the tags)

 # links